 Goofy is the driver of this out-of-control train, so you can imagine all the twists and turns you’ll be taking!

-Each ride vehicle holds 32 people, 4 sections of 8 people each.
+Each ride vehicle holds 32 people.
+The trains are broken into 4 sections of 8 people each.
 In each section, there are 2 rows of 4 people.
-There are some reports that the ride vehicles fit 16 people each, but from what we’ve seen, 32 looks to be the number.
+That means the total number of guests in each train is 32.

-Here’s a look at the ride vehicle which was on display at the D23 Expo:
+Here’s a look at a model of the ride vehicle which was on display at the D23 Expo:

-It’s also is rumored that the 4 sections of the train will separate from each other during the attraction, and then be reunited at various points.
-We think that sounds like an amazing idea and hope that is still the case.
+Besides being trackless, one of the coolest parts about these ride vehicles is that 4 sections of the train separate from each other during the attraction, and are then reunited at various points.
+We think this is an amazing feature and one that will definitely surprise you!

-Speaking of ride vehicles, Disney Imagineering had to develop special paint to allow them to adapt in well with the surrounding scenes, whether in black and white or color.
+Speaking of ride vehicles, Disney Imagineering had to develop special paint to allow them to adapt in well with the surrounding scenes, whether they are in black and white or color.

 One thing is sure, it’s nowhere near as long as The Great Movie Ride was.
 That attraction was just about 19 minutes long from the time you got inside the vehicle.
 The new Mickey Mouse ride, however, is not using the entire building and is a much smaller attraction.